compbiozurich/UZH-BIO392/course-results/majorie-baertschi/majorie-baertschi-file-formats-assignment.md

 ## Cost estimates for storing 1000 genomes:
-Of the 5 mentioned file formats, in my opinion it makes most sense to store a genome in a **BAM file**, because a binary format needs less storage and can be used to store aligned reads.
+Of the 5 mentioned file formats, in my opinion it makes most sense to store a genome in a **BAM file**, because a binary format needs less storage and the BAM format is suitable to store aligned reads.

 2 bits are enough to encode A, C, G, T. Therefore I made the calculations with 2 bits per base.